camilne9/election_analytics_blog/posts/air_game.md

 10/11/2020

 In this post I explore the effect of advertising on the US Presidential Election.
-I will use data on **money spent on advertising** by presidential candidates to predict **two party vote share** for the major party in battleground states and I will use those results to make a ***prediction about the electoral result in 2020***.
+I will use data on **money spent on advertising** by presidential candidates to predict **two party vote share** for the major parties in battleground states and I will use those results to make a ***prediction about the electoral result in 2020***.

 # Relevant Considerations

 For the sake of this exploration I confine myself to money spent on advertising in the month of **September**.
 This is because this is advertising data closest to the election that I have access to.
 It has been argued that the effects of advertising are significant, but decay rapidly over time.
 Thus, *restricting myself to only the advertising closest to the election* (for which I have data) should be a fairly reasonable choice.

 In a given election, not every state can reasonably be considered to be competitive.
 We might expect that spending in states that are not competitive will not have a significant impact on the result in those states.
 For this reason, **I separately consider the effects of advertising on** ***safe democrat states, safe republican states, and battleground states***.
-I create these categories by taking all states deemed "swing" states in the federal funding data set to be battleground states, and any state decided by less than a 5 point two-party popular vote margin to be a battleground state.
+I create these categories by taking all states deemed "swing" states in the federal funding data to be battleground states, and any state decided by less than a 5 point two-party popular vote margin to be a battleground state.
 For non-battleground states, I categorize "safe democrat" and "safe republican" by retroactively *observing the winner* and taking that result to have been "safe".

 Based on constraints on available data about money spent on advertising, I only consider historical data from the **elections from 2000 to 2012**.
 This is unfortunately a small data set and therefore limits the predictive power of my analysis.